Specialist Training in Medical Ophthalmology

 - 2 managed cases of neuro-ophthalmology: CSF/GCA/ Horners

 - 2 managed cases of anterior segment: Herpetic and microbial keratitis

-The purpose of the Medical Ophthalmic Specialist Training programme is to provide in-depth specialist training so as to equip trainees with skills so that they can independently practice as generalists within ophthalmology, deliver an on-call emergency service and also deliver more specialised services to a defined level.
+The purpose of the Specialist Training in Ophthalmology programme is to provide in-depth training so as to equip doctors with skills so that they can independently practice as ophthalmologists.
 As such, the programme has a modular approach and is framed around the three subspecialties located at the core of future independent practice - medical retina, glaucoma and paediatric ophthalmology.
-Trainees, irrespective of preference and future career choice, need to complete all three modules (6 months each) to successfully complete their training.
+Trainees, irrespective of preference and future career choice, need to complete all three modules to successfully complete their training.
 To reflect the diversity of the future career path of an ophthalmic specialist, training is located both within hospital-based training units as well as in community clinics.

 All trainees must keep a record of their surgical and clinical procedures. eLogbook is an online system which facilitates doctors to keep a complete record of procedures performed.

-Trainees must submit two weeks in advance of their assessments the following documentation:
+CAPA Appraisals take place every six months.
+Trainees must submit two weeks in advance of their assessment the following documentation:

 - Summary of logbook, including courses, examination completed, meetings & lectures attended, presentations & publications